-- elevations of the relief occurring in the secondary areas of the final approach segment shown by a dashed line; or - ii. minimum altitudes/heights in the intermediate and final approach segments indicated within bounded shaded blocks. - Note 1: For the ground profile portrayal, actual templates of the primary and secondary areas of the final approach segment are provided to the cartographer by the procedures specialist. - Note 2: The minimum altitude/height portrayal is intended for use on charts depicting non-precision approaches with a final approach fix. - (g) Aerodrome operating minima - (1) Aerodrome operating minima when established by the Authority shall be shown. - (2) The obstacle clearance altitudes/heights for the aircraft categories for which the procedure is designed shall be shown; for precision approach procedures, additional OCA/H for Cat DL aircraft (wing span between 65 m and 80 m and/or vertical distance between the flight path of the wheels and the glide path antenna between 7 m and 8 m) shall be published, when necessary. - (h) Supplementary information: - (1) When the missed approach point is defined by: - i. a distance from the final approach fix, or - ii. a facility or a fix and the corresponding distance from the final approach fix, the distance to the nearest two-tenths of a kilometre or tenth of a nautical mile and a table showing ground speeds and times from the final approach fix to the missed approach point shall be shown. - (2) When DME is required for use in the final approach segment, a table showing altitudes/heights for each 2 km or 1 NM, as appropriate, shall be shown.
-The table shall not include distances, which would correspond to altitudes/heights below the OCA/H. - (3) For procedures in which DME is not required for use in the final approach segment but where a suitably located DME is available to provide advisory descent profile information, a table showing the altitudes/heights shall be included. - (4) A rate of descent table shall be shown. - (5) For non-precision approach procedures with a final approach fix, the final approach descent gradient to the nearest one-tenth of a per cent and, in parentheses, descent angle to the nearest one-tenth of a degree shall be shown. - (6) For precision approach procedures and approach procedures with vertical guidance, the reference datum height to the nearest half metre or foot and the glide path/elevation/vertical path angle to the nearest one-tenth of a degree shall be shown. - (7) When a final approach fix is specified at the final approach point for ILS, a clear indication shall be given whether it applies to the ILS, the associated ILS localizer only procedure, or both.
-In the case of MLS, a clear indication shall be given when an FAF has been specified at the final approach point. - (8) If the final approach descent gradient/angle for any type of instrument approach procedure exceeds the maximum value specified in the Procedures for Air Navigation Services Aircraft Operations (PANS-OPS, Doc 8168), Volume II, , a cautionary note shall be included.

-- (9) A note shall be included on the chart indicating the approach procedures that are authorized for simultaneous independent or dependent operations.
-The note shall include the runway(s) involved and if they are closely spaced. - (i) Aeronautical database requirements:
+- Note 1: For the ground profile portrayal, actual templates of the primary and secondary areas of the final approach segment are provided to the cartographer by the procedures specialist. - Note 2: The minimum altitude/height portrayal is intended for use on charts depicting non-precision approaches with a final approach fix. - (g) Aerodrome operating minima - (1) Aerodrome operating minima when established by the authority shall be shown. - (2) The obstacle clearance altitudes/heights for the aircraft categories for which the procedure is designed shall be shown; for precision approach procedures, additional OCA/H for Cat DL aircraft (wing span between 65 m and 80 m and/or vertical distance between the flight path of the wheels and the glide path antenna between 7 m and 8 m) shall be published, when necessary. - (h) Supplementary information: - (1) When the missed approach point is defined by: - i. a distance from the final approach fix, or - ii. a facility or a fix and the corresponding distance from the final approach fix, the distance to the nearest two-tenths of a kilometer or tenth of a nautical mile and a table showing ground speeds and times from the final approach fix to the missed approach point shall be shown. - (2) When DME is required for use in the final approach segment, a table showing altitudes/heights for each 2 km or 1 NM, as appropriate, shall be shown.
+The table shall not include distances, which would correspond to altitudes/heights below the OCA/H. - (3) For procedures in which DME is not required for use in the final approach segment but where a suitably located DME is available to provide advisory descent profile information, a table showing the altitudes/heights shall be included. - (4) A rate of descent table shall be shown. - (5) For non-precision approach procedures with a final approach fix, the final approach descent gradient to the nearest one-tenth of a per cent and, in parentheses, descent angle to the nearest one-tenth of a degree shall be shown. - (6) For precision approach procedures and approach procedures with vertical guidance, the reference datum height to the nearest half meter or foot and the glide path/elevation/vertical path angle to the nearest one-tenth of a degree shall be shown. - (7) When a final approach fix is specified at the final approach point for ILS, a clear indication shall be given whether it applies to the ILS, the associated ILS localizer only procedure, or both.
+In the case of MLS, a clear indication shall be given when an FAF has been specified at the final approach point. - (8) If the final approach descent gradient/angle for any type of instrument approach procedure exceeds the maximum value specified in the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, Doc 8168), Volume II, a cautionary note shall be included. - (9) A note shall be included on the chart indicating the approach procedures that are authorized for simultaneous independent or dependent operations.
+The note shall include the runway(s) involved and if they are closely spaced.